capslocky/git-cheat-sheet/git.md

 Term | Description
 --- | ---
 commit | Fixed snapshot which describes complete and certain state of the project (not changeset!) <br> with entire previous snapshot history.
 It has unique hash, arbitrary message, author, committer, author date, commit date and references its parent commits
-[commit_hash] | Unique identifier of any commit, the principal way to refer certain project state. <br> Looks like f5b5e37, which is a short form - first 7 chars of full value <br> f5b5e3719202bc5a78d97fc48aa089ca3034ce04 <br> - calculated as SHA-1 hash from every data mentioned above branch | An independent line of development which "grows" by appending new commits branch tip (head) | Is a last commit of the branch. <br> The tip of local branch gets promoted by performing commit and pull, <br> whereas tip of remote branch - by fetch and push
+[commit_hash] | Unique identifier of any commit, the principal way to refer certain project state. <br> Looks like f5b5e37, which is a short form - just a unique substring of full value <br> f5b5e3719202bc5a78d97fc48aa089ca3034ce04 <br> - calculated as SHA-1 hash from every data mentioned above.
+Short form can have different length. branch | An independent line of development which "grows" by appending new commits branch tip (head) | Is a last commit of the branch. <br> The tip of local branch gets promoted by performing commit and pull, <br> whereas tip of remote branch - by fetch and push
 [branch_name] | Just a reference to branch tip (local or remote).
 Typically consists of two parts with jira ticket id <br> ('feature/ASD-4385-shop-workflow', 'bugfix/ASD-4512', 'origin/bugfix/ASD-4512')